Josh Jones (rugby)

-Jones was contracted to play rugby union for the Exeter Chiefs in the English Rugby Premiership, and spent time on loan from Exeter playing for Taunton in 2015.
+Jones represented Great Britain at international level, and was capped three times during the 2019 Lions tour.

 Background

 Jones was born in Leyland, Lancashire, England.

 Early career

 Jones signed for St Helens as a 16-year-old in 2009 from Blackbrook Royals, after previously playing for Chorley Panthers and Leyland Warriors.
 He has international honours from his youth rugby days; playing for England under 16s against France Schoolboys in 2009.

 Playing career

 St Helens

-In June 2012, Joshua signed a 3-year contract with St Helens.
+In June 2012, Jones signed a three-year contract with St Helens.

 St Helens reached the 2014 Super League Grand Final, and Jones was selected to play at centre in their 14-6 victory over the Wigan Warriors at Old Trafford.

 Exeter Chiefs

 On 17 June 2015 it was announced that Jones would be switching to rugby union to play for Aviva Premiership club Exeter Chiefs for the 2015-16 season.

 Salford Red Devils

-However Jones' spell in rugby union did not last long, citing personal reasons, where he switched back to rugby league for the start of the 2016 Super League season, signing for Salford Red Devils.
+However Jones' spell in rugby union did not last long, citing personal reasons, where he switched back to rugby league for the start of the 2016 Super League season, signing for Salford.

-He played in the 2019 Super League Grand Final defeat by St. Helens at Old Trafford.
+He played in the 2019 Super League Grand Final defeat against St. Helens at Old Trafford.